cowwoc/jace/readme.txt

 	link against Jace or C++ proxies statically (dynamic linking is the default).
 - staticGetJavaJniClass() now initializes class names on demand
 - JEnlister now only generated for exception classes
+- staticGetJavaJniClass() was not acquiring locks properly (contributed by Otakar Leopold).
+- Fixed template specialization warnings under GCC (contributed by Otakar Leopold).

 Compatibility breakers: